 Some domestic workers are migrant workers from other countries or regions, mainly from rural areas to the city.
 For many, domestic work is one of the very few options available to enable them to provide for themselves and their families.
 Within some cultures, domestic workers are not considered ‘workers’ but rather as informal ‘help’ and therefore their rights are wrongly viewed as being excluded from national labour regulations.

-Within the UK in 2017, the countries of origin of victims most likely to experience domestic servitude include Nigeria, Pakistan, Philippines, Vietnam, Eritrea and Ethiopia.
+Within the UK in 2018, the countries of origin of victims most likely to experience domestic servitude include Nigeria, Pakistan, Philippines, Vietnam, Eritrea and Ethiopia.
 Within the UK in 2018, 515 people were potential victims of Modern Slavery.
 96 minors were potentially identified as victims of Domestic Servitude.

 Spot the Signs of Domestic Exploitation

 Living with and working for a family in a private home or place of accommodation

 Not eating with the rest of the family or being given only leftovers, or inadequate food

 No private sleeping place or sleeping in shared space for example the living room